Get rid of flies in your chicken coop this summer before life gets too buggy.

-Repellent is a pretty no-brainer way to get rid of flies in your chicken coop, but going all-natural is again your best option.
+Repellent is a no-brainer way to get rid of flies in your chicken coop, but going all-natural is, again, your best option.

-You’ve taken all these steps to limit your flock’s chemical exposure already.
+You’ve already taken all these steps to limit your flock’s chemical exposure.
 Don’t drop the ball at the last minute and go with something laden with them.

 Strips are a non-invasive method that works well to get rid of flies in your chicken coop.

-We use them in our house, and as soon as we put on up, within minutes, flies have found their way onto them.
+We use them in our house, and as soon as we put them up, within minutes, flies have found their way to them.

 They also have an added benefit: they’re very good for your hens, so if your flock decides to snack on them, so much the better.

-It’s a nice way to upgrade your chicken coop area as well as reduce the fly population.
+It’s a nice way to upgrade your chicken coop area AND reduce the fly population.

 You do need to use them monthly, but you can find 5,000 predators for about $20.